Use Confluent Platform systemd Service Unit Files

 Disable a service

-To disable a service to prevent it from being automatically started on boot, run this command:
+To disable a service and prevent automatic startup on boot, run the following command:

 sudo systemctl disable confluent-<component>